College Opportunity Fund (COF) Stipend Changes for 2023-2024:

 The law that created the COF sets a student’s lifetime limit at 145 credit hours.
 New students get a COF stipend for 145 credit hours.
 Continuing students also have a lifetime limit of 145 credit hours, and the number of credit hours used will be based on their classification (freshman, sophomore, junior, senior).

-Yes, you may apply to UNC for a one-time, one-year waiver of the 145 credit hour limit by submitting the COF waiver form to the Office of the Registrar.
+Yes, UNC will automatically process a one-time, one-year Institutional waiver of the 145 credit hour limit and inform you by email.
 After you have exhausted the UNC waiver, you may apply for an additional waiver from the Commission on Higher Education.
-Information may be found at under Credit Hour Limit Waivers.
+Information may be found in your Ursa account by clicking on the “Student” tab and then the "Preparing For College" link, then "Financial Aid for Students" link, and lastly click the "College Opportunity Find (COF) Stipend" link.

 No. The stipend may not be used for basic skills courses (remedial or ESL courses).
 Also, the stipend cannot be used for most off-campus, extended studies or continuing education classes.